ZenML

 Reason 2.
 You need fine-grained control or specialized tooling

 Agentic apps are no longer single-model chats.
-You need threads, state snapshots, resumable runs, event logs, and first-class interrupts.
+You need threads, state snapshots, resumable runs, event logs, human approvals, and clear ownership of tool execution.

 Reason 3.
 Quality degradation caused by extra prompt layers